Fortnite's volcano event: Here's everything we know so far

 One data miner found the time for an "Unvaulting Event" in the game's code on Thursday.
 The scheduled starting time for the event appears to be 3 p.m.
 ET/12 p.m.
 PT on May 4.

-On Friday, right at 12 p.m.
-PT, Fortnite players noticed a countdown clock appeared over the vault on the island.
-It was counting down from 24 hours thus adding more proof that an event will happen on Saturday.
+On Friday, right at noon PT, Fortnite players noticed a countdown clock appeared over the vault on the island.
+It was counting down from 24 hours, thus adding more proof that an event will happen on Saturday.

 What happens when the volcano erupts?